 Dr. Sandra M. Levy-Achtemeier

 I am a clinical psychologist, Episcopal priest and author of several books.
 I have a dual background in Psychology and Religion, with a Ph.D granted from Indiana University - Bloomington, and a Masters of Divinity (M.Div) degree granted from Virginia Theological Seminary.
 I held the academic rank of Associate Professor of Psychiatry and Medicine at the University of Pittsburgh before attending seminary, and I have been an ordained Episcopal Priest since 1996.
-I currently serve as Priest Associate at St. Martin's Episcopal Church in Richmond, Virginia.
+I currently serve as Priest Associate at St. Martin's Episcopal Church (pictured at the top of this page) in Richmond, Virginia.